rigetti/forest-benchmarking/docs/dfe.rst

 Direct Fidelity Estimation
 ==========================

-Direct fidelity estimation uses partial tomography to quickly certify a quantum state or a quantum process at lower cost than full tomography.
+Direct fidelity estimation (DFE) uses knowledge about the target state or process to perform a target measurements to quickly certify a quantum state or a quantum process at lower cost than full tomography.

 Running DFE
 -----------